Interacting with Darien DCF

 After signing this type of agreement, you are legally bound to fulfill the terms.
 Violating any part of the safety plan or service agreement could subject your family to penalties.
 Additionally, breach of the agreement may be used to demonstrate that the family environment may pose risks for your child.

-Before Interacting with DCF, Consult a Darien Attorney
+Consult a Darien Attorney Before Interacting with DCF

 Individuals and families who do not understand how to protect their rights could unintentionally forfeit those rights while interacting with Darien DCF investigators.
 Advice from a knowledgeable attorney could prepare your family and help prevent an investigation from becoming unnecessarily invasive.

-Before consulting with an attorney, it is advisable to keep interactions polite but to avoid volunteering information or agreeing to future actions.
 A balanced approach when working with the DCF can help lead to a positive outcome.
 Call Mark Sherman Law to see how an attorney could help in your situation.